Oyl-Wallet/alkanes-contract-indexer/README.md

 - Ensure `SANDSHREW_RPC_URL` points to a running endpoint that supports `metashrew_height`.
 - Increase `POLL_INTERVAL_MS` if your environment is resource-constrained.
 - Enable debug logs to inspect simulate responses:
+- If you see `cannot insert multiple commands into a prepared statement` at startup:
+  - This indicates a multi-statement SQL was sent as a single prepared statement.
+The code has been updated to split the DDL into separate queries in `db::blocks::ensure_processed_blocks_table`.

   - `RUST_LOG=alkanes_contract_indexer=debug,deezel_common=debug cargo run`
 - If you see `Other error: Failed to decode get_all_pools result`:
   - Confirm `SANDSHREW_RPC_URL` is correct (no localhost fallback).